Probate

 The Small Estates Procedure

 This procedure allows estates of under €25,000 to be administered without the need for a grant of probate/grant of administration.
 Generally, this procedure is used when the only asset is a bank account with funds of under €25,000.
-In such cases, the financial institution will normally allow the funds to be released to those entitled to inherit once their necessary forms are completed.
-The requirements of each financial institution can vary and therefore you should contact the relevant financial institution to see if this procedure is available to you
+In such cases, the financial institution may release funds upon form completion.
+Each institution has varying requirements.
+Contact the relevant one to check availability.

 How do you know which Grant you need to apply for?